PrinceJonaa/PrinceJonaa/README.md

-Jonathan from NYC.
-I do code reviews and look at interesting projects.
 # Hi there, I'm PrinceJonaa! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer, tech enthusiast, and lifelong learner.
 Here's a little bit about me: